davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

-### Parametric Polymorphism Language Comparison
+#### Parametric Polymorphism Language Comparison

-I feel demonstrating parametric polymorphism across a selection of languages is a useful endeavour because it also demonstrates several related concepts such as interfaces/traits, composition, extension methods, union types and sealing.
+I feel demonstrating parametric polymorphism across a selection of languages is useful to demonstrate several related concepts such as interfaces/traits, composition, extension methods, union types and sealing.
+I'm not going to cover ad-hoc polymorphism and type-classes as that is explained in more detail above.

 ##### Rust Example